Skip to main content

 California+10.1%-27.5%$640.7B

-Every single state is negative.
+Every single state is negative in the ATTOM all-permit data.
 The mildest decline (California at -27.5%) would still be considered a major correction in any other industry.
 The worst (Illinois at -47.6%) represents nearly half the work disappearing in a single year.

 365,000 Companies Fighting for Those Fewer Jobs